EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Cryptographically, EDHOC does not put requirement on the lower layers.
 EDHOC is not bound to a particular transport layer, and can be used in environments without IP.
 It is recommended is to transport the EDHOC message in CoAP payloads, see {{transfer}}.

-To simplify implementation, the use of CBOR and COSE in EDHOC is summarized in {{CBORandCOSE}}.
+To simplify for implementors, the use of CBOR and COSE in EDHOC is summarized in {{CBORandCOSE}} and example messages in CBOR diagnostic notation is given in {{sizes}}.

 # EDHOC Overview {#overview}